matter-labs/zksync-lite-docs/docs/dev/utils.md

 1. symbol (e.g. "ETH", "DAI")
 1. address ("0x0000000000000000000000000000000000000000" for "ETH" or "0xFab46E002BbF0b4509813474841E0716E6730136" for ERC20).

-To simplify conversions `TokenSet` class can be used, token set can be obtained from [zkSync provider](#current-token-set).
+To simplify conversions, `TokenSet` class can be used.
+The token set can be obtained from [zkSync provider](#current-token-set).

 ### Resolve token ID

-Get numerical token id using its identifier.
+Get a numerical token id using its identifier.

 > Signature